 Some of the famous software that mechanical engineering students tend use are SolidWorks, AutoCad, Rivet, Alibre, Mathematica etc. There is one thing common with all these software, they are highly demanding.

 These software eat the processing power and RAM.
 The more complicated your designs get, the more power these software need.

-Here we will look at the best laptops for mechanical engineering students in 2019 from various price ranges.
+Here we will look at the best laptops for mechanical engineering students in school.
+We also target various price ranges.
 Depending upon your level of work and your budget you can choose the right laptop for yourself.

 Here we will talk about the best laptops in each price category.
 We will look at budget, mid range, high performance as well as mobile workstation grade notebooks.

 - 1Acer Aspire E5-576G-5762 – 15.6″ – Mid Range – Best Laptop for Mechanical Engineering Students

 - 2HP Envy X360 – 15.6″ – Mid Range All in One Portable Laptop